-STILL GROWING, BUT SLOWER: Economists forecast the growth at services firms slowed slightly in November.
-A reading of 55 is expected, according to a survey by FactSet.
-That would be down from 55.4 in October.
+SLIGHT DECLINE: Economists forecast that the index fell to 53.2 in February, according to a survey by FactSet.
+That would be a decline from 54 in the previous month.
 Any reading above 50 indicates growth.
 The ISM is a trade group of purchasing managers.

-The survey covers businesses that employ 90 percent of the workforce, including retail, construction, health care and financial services firms.
-Nearly 86 percent of job gains in the past three months have been in the service sector.
+The service survey covers businesses that employ 90 percent of the workforce, including retail, construction, health care and financial services firms.

 CONSUMER SPENDING: The service survey usually tracks with consumer spending, but that measure has recently become mixed due to higher home heating bills.